-The format data item is a human-readable character string that summarizes the event.
-It can include references to other data items contained in the event.
+The format item can include references to other data items contained in the event.
 Consider the following examples:

+'''

 Application close-down has started

-Close-down of application \$app has started
+Close-down of application $app has started

+'''

-In the second example, \$app is replaced by the name of the application.
+In the second example, \$app is replaced by the name of the application, provided that the event contains a variable value with that name.
+Variables are explained in Section 14.5.2.